 - 46 grams per day for the average woman

 The actual amount of protein intake needs differs from person to person depending on age, muscle mass, and state of health.

 Depending on where the cows are raised and what they feed on, the difference between eating beef meat or eating nuts with the exact same amount of protein that’s needed for our body can be vast.
 As much as 177 times more CO2 emission.

 What should I eat?

 As a general rule of thumb, the less meat and dairy products and the more vegetables and nuts.
-Plant based diet has a major impact in reducing your carbon footprint.
-A solely beef based diet could generate 6,460 kg (6.5 tonnes!) of CO2 emissions in a single year compared to a plant based diet that would have 36.5 kg of CO2 in the same time range.
+A plant-based diet has a major impact in reducing your carbon footprint.
+A solely beef-based diet could generate 6,460 kg (6.5 tonnes!) of CO2 emissions in a single year compared to a plant-based diet that would have 36.5 kg of CO2 in the same time range.
 These are two extremes to highlight the differences.

 Humans and livestock account for 96 percent of mammal biomass on planet Earth.
-Images on Discovery Channel leads us to believe that there is a thriving wildlife out there.
-How does that compare to reality, when it comes to the land mass of humans, the species we raise for food or keep as companions and the wildlife?
+Images on Discovery Channel leads us to believe that there is thriving wildlife out there.
+How does that compare to reality, when it comes to the landmass of humans, the species we raise for food, or keep as companions and the wildlife?

 – 60% of primate species are threatened with extinction

 – The extinction rate of plants and animals is 1000 to 10,000 times higher than before humans came along